What to know about sudden cardiac arrest

 • Recreational drug use or binge drinking: Recent use of cocaine, amphetamines, or marijuana—or heavy use of alcohol—can contribute to SCA, as can excessive intake of caffeine.

 Certain types of physical stress can also disrupt the heart’s electrical system.
-These include unusually low levels of potassium or magnesium (minerals in the blood that play a role in regulating the hearbeat), severe blood loss, and severe lack of oxygen.
+These include unusually low levels of potassium or magnesium (minerals in the blood that play a role in regulating the heartbeat), severe blood loss, and severe lack of oxygen.
 Very intense physical activity during which the body releases the hormone adrenaline may trigger SCA in people with underlying heart issues.

 In rare cases, a sudden blow to the front of the chest may also cause ventricular fibrillation (very fast, uncoordinated contraction of the lower chambers of the heart), leading to SCA.
-This may affect people with no preexisting heart disease, and occasionally occurs during contact sports.
+This may affect people with no preexisting heart disease and occasionally occurs during contact sports.

 Early warning signs